Work with us

 We offer artists the chance to apply for commissioning support as well as R&D investment through our blueprint strand.

-We recently appointed two new festivals to the Artistic Directorate. best place through an open call in 2020.
+We recently appointed new festivals to the Artistic Directorate through an open call in 2020.

-if you are a England based festival wanting to join the Artistic Director it please contact firstname.lastname@example.org to discuss our future plans.
+If you are a England based festival wanting to join the Artistic Directorate, please contact firstname.lastname@example.org to discuss our future plans.

 If you’re looking for a co-commissioner please click the relevant tab below.

 We welcome expressions of interest from new and developing outdoor festivals or any venues, local authorities or organisations who would like to join the Creative Development Network (CDN) on a rolling basis.

 The network aims to act as a ‘festival incubator’; supporting emerging festivals or arts organisations taking the first steps into presenting outdoor arts events.
 It affords partners the opportunity to develop a relationship with Without Walls as a means of finding out more about the Outdoor Arts sector, networking with peers, and seeking advice on the development of their outdoor programmes.

 For more information about the network and how to apply please contact Anais Biaux at email@example.com

 We work in partnership with many different organisations to nurture and develop ambitious new outdoor work.
 Since 2007 we have commissioned and supported more than 200 new outdoor projects by UK companies, many of which have toured widely in the UK and internationally and we have delivered these projects in partnership with lots of different co-commissioners and partners.